This exhibition has now closed.

 Graves Gallery

-Art Worlds explores the sources of inspiration in Greaves’ work and presents 20 paintings made between 1942 and 2021, alongside drawings, photographs and more.
-Curated in collaboration with James Hyman and the artist’s estate, the exhibition is structured around four themes – Home Life, The World of the Studio, The Art of the Past and The Natural World.
+Art Worlds explored the sources of inspiration in Greaves’ work and presented 20 paintings made between 1942 and 2021, alongside drawings, photographs and more.
+Curated in collaboration with James Hyman and the artist’s estate, the exhibition was structured around four themes – Home Life, The World of the Studio, The Art of the Past and The Natural World.

 Graves Gallery